ferreirajackson/CBWA-API-CA1/README.md

 # CBWA-API-CA1
-> System developed for a college project aiming to obtain all the knowledge possible.
+> System developed for a college project aiming to obtain all the knowledge possible in relation to API's using Javascript.

 ## Table of contents
 * [What your project does](#what-your-project-does)